We have finally found what seems like the family travellers dream – a stroller that you can take (almost) anywhere

 4. Additional considerations taking a carry-on stroller

-5. Comparison to leading travel strollers
+5. Comparison of the Mountain Buggy Nano to leading travel strollers

 6. Globetrotters Verdict